shirok/Gauche-makiki/README.md

                             ; protocol, host and port compoents are ; automatically added.

-These procedures return after entire message is sent.
+These procedures return after the entire message is sent.
 If an error occurs during sending the message (most likely because the client has disconnected prematurely), an error condition is stored in (request-response-error REQ).